Sevilla 0-1 Real Madrid: Madrid's head boy! Benzema saves the day as Madrid bounce back from PSG nightmare | Goal.com

 Madrid's head boy!
-Benzema saves the day as Madrid bounce back from PSG nightmare
+Benzema saves the day as Real bounce back from PSG nightmare

 This was more like it, and it needed to be.